GazelEnergie

-Société nationale d'électricité et de thermique (SNET) is a French electricity generation and distribution company.
+GazelEnergie is a French electricity generation and distribution company.
 As the inheritor of Charbonnages de France's thermal power stations, SNET has an installed capacity of 2.4 gigawatts, or around 2% of the capacity of Électricité de France.

 Overview

 SNET has been a competitor of EDF since the opening of the French electricity market in 1999.
 In September 2004, the company was acquired by the Spanish company Endesa.
 According to L'Humanité, this was followed by the downsizing of 30% of the staff.

 In June 2008 SNET was sold to the German group E.ON.
 As of 2012 SNET was building several combined cycle gas turbines, the two first French ones at the thermal plant Emile Huchet in Saint-Avold in northeastern France.